 |After deduction of tax, non-payment/late payment of tax (whole or part)||1.5 per month||Starts from the deduction date to the actual date of payment|

 For late payment of TDS after deduction under Section 201(1A), you have to pay interest at the rate of 1.5% per month starting from the date when it was deducted to the actual date of deposit.
 One must also note that the interest is calculated on a monthly basis rather than the number of days.
-Part of a month will also be considered as a whole month.
+Part of a month will also be considered a whole month.

-Imagining that your payable TDS amount is INR 3000 and it has been deducted on January 15th.
-Now, you have missed the actual date of TDS deposit and paid this amount late on May 29th.
+Imagine that your payable TDS amount is INR 3000 and it has been deducted on January 15th.
+Now, you have missed the actual date of the TDS deposit and paid this amount late on May 29th.
 So, the interest that you now have to pay sums up to INR 3000 X 1.5% per month X 5= INR 225.